meta pixel code

 Statute of Limitations on Crimes Against a Child

-If a minor victim was under the age of 15 at the time of the crime, the statutes of limitations doesn’t begin until they reach the age of 15.
+If a minor victim was under the age of 15 at the time of the crime, the statute of limitations doesn’t begin until they reach the age of 15.
 This adds years to the statutes for crimes against children.

 How can I contact an experienced criminal defense attorney in North Dakota near me?